19 Types of Peonies to Make Your Garden Explode with Color

 Is white the color of festivals?
 Maybe, maybe not.
 But these types of peony will surely bring a festive vibe to your garden with the deep pink splash on its beautiful white petal.

 The little flecks of red also add to the beauty of this fragrant peony.
-Overall, it’s one of the most famous types of peonies for bouquets and centerpieces.
+Overall, it’s one of the most famous types of peonies for various types of bouquets and centerpieces.

 First coming to attention in 1850, it has not lost the market ever since.
 The plant can grow from 30-36 inches.
 It prefers full sunlight to grow.